zauceee/PPLGPwn/README.md

 ## How can I do it?

+Compatible only with Ps4 fw 11.00 (u can manually edit to other versions)

 Firstly you'll need to root your LGTV, the root itself it supported by a couple of models, check both exploits to see if your TV is capable of doing so, more steps on how to root it and activate SSH aswell are available there:
 ### Root my TV: https://rootmy.tv/
 ### Dejavuln: https://github.com/throwaway96/dejavuln-autoroot